asitkm76/TSVandOrdinalModels/README.md

 The code assumes you have ASHRAE Global Thermal Comfort database II data set locally available.
 It improts the data and choses a specific building in the dataset (ID 735).
 The code then constructs linear and ordinal models for the thermal sensation - thermal environment data and creates illustrative plots.

-In the next part, to model the two-way interaction between thermal sensation and thermal environment, a two stage least squares linear model is used, with instrument variables.
-The code creates the model and outputs the model summary.